mikeoconnor0308/boot-camps/Python/2_functions_and_modules.md

 ## Functions

-In the [last session](1_lists_and_dictionaries.md), you wrote a couple of scripts that could encode and decode messages from Morse code.
-The scripts are good, but are not very easy to use or reusable.
-For someone to make use of the scripts, they will have to edit them and copy and paste your code every time they want to encode or decode a message.
+In the [last session](1_lists_and_dictionaries.md), you wrote code to draw two triangles.
+The code hopefully works, but it's gotten considerably larger and harder to read.
+You can see that the complexity and readability of the code will suffer if we try to draw more shapes - we'll have to keep copying and pasting code every time we want to draw a new shape.

-Functions provide a way of packaging code into reusable and easy-to-use components.
+Functions provide a way of packaging code into reusable, easy-to-read, and easy-to-use components.
 Lets imagine I have some code to add together two arrays

     $ a = [1, 2, 3, 4]
     $ b = [5, 6, 7, 8]